sleepyfox/sibilant-starter/README.md

 ```bash
     make test
 ```
+This will also build the .js file, if the .lisp file has changed.

 If you want to rerun the tests automatically every time that the source file changes, simply use:
 ```bash
     make watch